akelly1954/Samples/source/Video/README.md

 captured by the video driver interface (which also runs in its own thread).
 The counting of frames is why profiling intrudes into the video interface to take a snapshot of some of the needed profiling data, because it's only there that it is easily known when one frame is finished, and the next is about to start.

 Although the linux driver dictates the fixed size of every memory mapped buffer used to hold raw video frames, the relationship is usually many-to-one: it takes more than one buffer to complete a single frame.
-By the time it takes for a buffer to be copied and fed to the ring buffer of std::shared_ptr<>'s for further processing, it is no longer immediately apparent where one frame is done, and where the next one starts.
+By the time it takes for a buffer to be copied and fed to the ring buffer of std::shared_ptr<>'s for further processing, it is no longer immediately apparent where one frame ends, and where the next one begins.

 Profiling is **disabled** by default.
 If the **-pr** flag is used on the command line, profiling is **enabled**.
 How many milliseconds pass between profiling runs depends on the **timeslice_ms** command line parameter if it is specified, or the value specified in the Json file if it is not specified on the command line.

        [ -lg log-level ]         Can be one of: {"DBUG", "INFO", "NOTE", "WARN", "EROR", "CRIT"}.
                                  (The default is the runtime value of "log-level" in the Json config file)

      Equivalent Json member(s):  Root["Config"]["Logger"]["log-level"] (string)
+                                 Root["Config"]["Logger"]["file-name"]

      Equivalent C++ Video::vcGlobals member(s):
                                  static Log::Log::Level loglevel;
                                  static std::string log_level;
+                                 static std::string logFilelName;

 The log level determines the level of verbosity of information written to the log file (*Root["Config"]["Logger"]["file-name"]* in the Json config file).
 Internally, the log level strings are translated to any of the enum values defined in the LoggerCpp source file *...Samples/source/3rdparty/include/LoggerCpp/Log.h* as *enum Level { eDebug = 0, eInfo, eNotice, eWarning, eError, eCritic }*.
+Please note that the log file name itself does not change after the program starts running.
+It is fixed as the content of the Json file member mentioned above.

        [ -loginit ]              (no parameters) This flag enables the logging of initialization info.